 If you’re on video calls all day, you’re probably already thinking about the backdrop pressure!
 What can your coworkers see behind you, and what does it say about you??
 The truth is: they probably aren’t looking, they don’t care, and they’re wondering when they next have time to make a coffee.

 But if you do want to smarten up your space, stick a big plant off centre behind you.
 It can cover cluttered corners, and is effortlessly bohemian.
 If your back’s against the wall (literally speaking), think about a couple of minimalist prints in frames to frame your face.

 Tall Faux Potted Monstera

 10. Take more breaks

 This one isn’t a design tip.
 It’s just a gentle nudge to be easier on yourself if you’re working from home right now.
-You don’t work for 9 hours straight when you’re in the office – no, you can’t protest as much as you want, I don’t believe you.
+You don’t work for 9 hours straight in the office – no, protest as much as you want.
+I don’t believe you.
 You’re up, chatting, running into colleagues, fetching tea rounds.
 You’re moving between meetings and spending the first 10 minutes of them making small talk.